 Apptio and Cherwell

 Apptio is pleased to be partnering with Cherwell Software, providing Cherwell customers the opportunity to seamlessly export Cherwell Service & Asset Management Data into Apptio’s Cost Transparency Application.
-We are in the process of piloting the first joint customers in North America & EMEA, and look forward to expanding the partnership in 2016.
+We are in the process of piloting the first joint customers in North America & EMEA, and look forward to expanding the partnership.
 Cherwell Software is also a strong supporter of the TBM Council, a forum in which CIOs and IT leaders from all over the world meet and discuss TBM best practices.

 With Cherwell Software, you streamline your IT service management infrastructure, configure the solution to meet your business needs, and go beyond IT service management to deliver additional business functionality.
-You can respond quickly to business needs, but to manage the cost, quality and value of IT, you also need a solution that’s flexible enough to easily incorporate multiple data sources from across your organization, yet simple enough for easy adoption and a short learning curve.
+You can respond quickly to business needs, but to manage the cost, quality, and value of IT, you also need a solution that’s flexible enough to easily incorporate multiple data sources from across your organization, yet simple enough for easy adoption and a short learning curve.
 This is where Apptio comes into play, as it helps you quickly find answers that accelerate the business through enhanced cost visibility and improved ability to analyze costs in the context of IT operations.
 Further, you are able to understand the true cost of applications, services, and infrastructure, as well as making decisions based on accurate and up-to-date information.

 Tweet this: Cherwell Software and Apptio to pilot first joint customers in North America & EMEA

-About the Author: Andreas Ohrbeck is the Director of Corporate Business Development at Apptio.
+About the author: Andreas Ohrbeck is the Director of Corporate Business Development at Apptio.
 Ohrbeck has been part of the Apptio Business Development team since 2012 and was formerly the Vice President of Strategic Business Development for IT Security vendor Secunia, recently acquired by Flexera.
 Ohrbeck leads the Apptio Technology Partner Program, and manages the partner relationship between Apptio and a number of leading IT vendors, focusing on Apptio’s GTM opportunities with the TBM ecosystem of technology vendors.